-- 1. Remove the handlebar cover (1) to expose the handlebar and the four adjuster block bolts (2). - 2.
-Using a 7/16" (11 mm) wrench, loosen the four nuts (3) on the bottom of the adjuster block (turn handlebar to left or right for access to back nuts).

-NOTE: If necessary, pry the blocks apart with a screwdriver.
+- 1. Remove the handlebar cover (1) to expose the handlebar and the four adjuster block bolts (2). - Using a 7/16" (11 mm) wrench, loosen the four nuts (3) on the bottom of the adjuster block (turn handlebar to left or right for access to back nuts). - NOTE: If necessary, pry the blocks apart with a screwdriver.

 - 3. Adjust the handlebar to the desired height.
 Be sure handlebars, brake lever and throttle lever operate smoothly and do not hit the fuel tank, windshield or any other part of the machine when turned fully to the left or right. - 4.
-Torque the handlebar adjuster block bolts to 11-13 ft. lbs.
-(15-18 Nm).
+Torque the front adjuster block bolts first, then torque the rear bolts.
+Torque the bolts to 11-13 ft. lbs.
+(15-18 Nm). - 5.
+Reinstall the handlebar cover.